Samsara (NYSE:IOT) Updates Q1 2023 Earnings Guidance

-Several brokerages recently weighed in on IOT.
-Wells Fargo & Company began coverage on shares of Samsara in a research report on Monday, January 10th.
-They set an overweight rating and a $31.00 price target for the company.
-William Blair began coverage on shares of Samsara in a report on Monday, January 10th.
-They issued an outperform rating on the stock.
-JPMorgan Chase & Co. began coverage on shares of Samsara in a report on Monday, January 10th.
-They issued an overweight rating and a $34.00 target price on the stock.
-Cowen began coverage on shares of Samsara in a report on Monday, January 10th.
-They issued an outperform rating and a $31.00 target price on the stock.
-Finally, Evercore ISI began coverage on shares of Samsara in a report on Monday, January 10th.
-They issued an in-line rating and a $25.00 target price on the stock.
-One analyst has rated the stock with a hold rating and eight have issued a buy rating to the company.
-According to data from MarketBeat, Samsara presently has a consensus rating of Buy and an average price target of $30.13.
+Several brokerages have recently weighed in on IOT.
+Wells Fargo & Company reduced their price target on Samsara from $31.00 to $26.00 and set an overweight rating for the company in a report on Thursday, March 3rd.
+The Goldman Sachs Group assumed coverage on Samsara in a report on Sunday, January 9th.
+They set a buy rating and a $27.00 price target for the company.
+Royal Bank of Canada assumed coverage on Samsara in a report on Monday, January 10th.
+They issued an outperform rating and a $28.00 price objective for the company.
+Cowen reduced their price objective on Samsara from $31.00 to $27.00 in a report on Thursday, March 3rd.
+Finally, Wolfe Research assumed coverage on Samsara in a report on Monday, January 10th.
+They issued an outperform rating and a $35.00 price objective for the company.
+One analyst has rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of Buy and an average target price of $28.75.

 Samsara Company Profile (Get Rating)